 Vermont's lakes, rivers and swimming holes are an important part of our recreational landscape.
 Whether boating, swimming or just splashing around, here are tips to safely enjoy waterways and pools:

 - Always swim with a buddy.
-Never allow someone to swim alone.
+Never swim alone or allow someone to swim alone.

-- Never leave young children unattended near the water.
+- Do not leave young children unattended near the water.
 Never trust a child to watch another child.

 - Learn to swim, and teach your children to swim.